-The International Labour Organization (ILO) and the World Tourism Organization (UNWTO) consider that:
+The International Labour Organization (ILO) and the International Hotel & Restaurant Association (IH&RA), consider that:

-- Tourism is one of the world's top job creators - Tourism is a lead export sector - Tourism is an important agent for development. - Tourism can help the transition to a green economy
+- The hospitality sector and tourism is one of the world's top job creators. - Tourism is a lead export sector. - Tourism is a very important agent for development. - The hospitality sector is helping the transition to a Green Economy to mitigate better the effects of the climate change. - The hospitality sector is fighting against poverty in the world.

-In response to the current challenges faced by tourism and employment worldwide and to the global economic crisis, the ILO and the UNWTO agree on the following points:
+In response to the current challenges faced by tourism and employment worldwide and to the global economic crisis, the ILO and the IH&RA agree on the following points: